-Renaming a table in Snowflake is a common and easy task to undertake by using the alter table
+Renaming a table in Snowflake is a common and easy task to undertake by using the alter table command.

-alter table old_name rename to new_name
+alter table old_name rename to new_name;

-Rename table in Snowflake if it exists already
+Rename a table if it already exists

-We can build upon the simple example we showed previously by adding an if exists
+We can build upon the simple example we showed previously by adding an if exists constraint, which checks first if the table exists before renaming the table.

-alter table if exists old_name rename to new_name
+alter table if exists old_name rename to new_name;

 When renaming a table, there are two things to keep in mind:

-- The new table name must not be currently in use by another table in the same schema, but having the same table name across different schemas is fine
+• The new table name must not be currently in use by another table in the same schema, but having the same table name across different schemas is fine

-- Renaming the table does not update references to that table in other objects (such as view definitions), so this must be updated to the new name manually
+• Renaming the table does not update references to that table in other objects (such as view definitions), so this must be updated to the new name manually

 Swap Snowflake tables